-Hello and Happy Saturday Nomad Followers!
+Hello and Happy Saturday West Main Followers!

 I know, I am totally slacking on posts lately!
 Much like my DIY projects, I have several posts in the works, but getting them perfected for you is taking just a tad more time than planned.
 So keep following and keep reading– good things to come!